open-rmf/smart_cart_api_server/README.md

 ## Setting Up

 Ensure you have [`poetry`](https://python-poetry.org/) set up.
-Once that set up clone this project.
+Once that is set up clone this project.

 ## Running The Smart-Cart API Server

-To run the API server mock for you to develop against simply run:
+To run the API server simply run:
 ```
 poetry run uvicorn smart_cart_api_server.endpoints.endpoints:app --reload --port 9090
 ```
 API Docs should be available here at [http:127.0.0.1:9090/docs](http:127.0.0.1:9090/docs).

-You will also be needing to have RMF's `api_server` and RMF running in the background.
+You will need RMF's `api_server` and RMF running in the background.
 The api server endpoint can be set via the `API_SERVER_URL` environment variable.

 ## Authenticating Cards via API server